Law, Grace & New Wine

 Law & Grace in Reciprocity

-Most churchgoers see law and grace as total opposites.
-They assume the new covenant implies that God now overlooks sin because of his grace.
-However, the definition of grace (Greek: charis; G5485) pertains to God providing us a way to reconcile our sins without having to pay the penalty of death for them (Rom.
+Most churchgoers see Law and grace as total opposites.
+They assume that the new covenant means God now overlooks sin because of his grace.
+However, the definition of grace (Greek: charis, G5485) shows that God provides a way to reconcile our sins without paying the penalty of death (Rom.
 6:23).
-Jesus, being "the Lamb of God who takes away the sin of the world" (John 1:29), removed this punishment from us during his atonement on the cross.
-In his letter to the Galatian church, Paul testified:
+Jesus, being "the Lamb of God who takes away the sin of the world" (John 1:29), bears that punishment on the cross, opening the path for forgiveness.
+In his letter to the Galatian church, Paul testifies:

 Christ redeemed us from the curse of the law by becoming a curse for us, for it is written: "Cursed is everyone who is hung on a pole" [Deut.
 21:23].
 He redeemed us in order that the blessing given to Abraham might come to the Gentiles through Christ Jesus, so that by faith we might receive the promise of the Spirit (Gal.
 3:13–14).

-Therefore, God both imputes and imparts his righteousness to us, just as he deemed Abraham "righteous" because of his faith (Rom.
+Therefore, God both imputes and imparts his righteousness to us, just as he declares Abraham "righteous" because of his faith (Rom.
 4:3).
-The "old perspective" theologians teach imputed righteousness but balk at the concept of imparted righteousness.
-The more ancient "new perspective" acknowledges that God does impute Jesus' righteousness to sinful people; however, it differs from the "old perspective" in that an immoral person can and does mature into someone righteous.
+The old-perspective theologians affirm imputed righteousness but reject the idea of imparted righteousness.
+The more ancient new perspective affirms that God imputes Jesus' righteousness to sinful people.
+Yet, it differs from the old perspective because an immoral person can and does grow into righteousness through God's transforming work.

 Completion of the Law